 This account does not charge commission fees for opening or closing trade positions.
 Spreads start from 1 pip for major pairs and you pay swap fees for keeping a position open overnight on the Standard Account.

-The contract size for this account is 100,000 for 1 lot, with a required minimum deposit of US$5, and a minimum trade lot size of 0.01.
-The maximum number of open positions on the Standard Account is 200 with a leverage limit is 1:30.
+The contract size for this account is 100,000 for 1 lot, with a required minimum deposit of USD 5 (AUD 8), and a minimum trade lot size of 0.01.
+The maximum number of open positions on the Standard Account is 200 with a leverage limit of 1:30.

 You have negative balance protection with this account, which means that you cannot lose more than the money you deposit.
 If you make a loss on a trade position, your account cannot run into a negative balance.